Russia's Lavrov Denounces Chemical Attack In Syria As "Staged" While Fear Of Escalation Looms

-According to the Russian foreign minister, Sergey Lavrov, the chemical attack purportedly carried out by the Syrian military in the Eastern Ghouta area was, in fact, staged by foreign agents, the BBC reported.
+According to the Russian foreign minister, Sergey Lavrov, the chemical attack purportedly carried out by the Syrian military in the Eastern Ghouta area was, in fact, staged by foreign agents, BBC News reported.
 He went on to declare that there was “irrefutable proof” of this fabrication.

-These declarations came after the U.S., the U.K. and France have threatened to launch retaliatory strikes against Damascus in the wake of said attacks.
-They also declared to have proof that the Syrian government was the perpetrator, according to The Guardian.
+These declarations came after the U.S., the U.K., and France have threatened to launch retaliatory strikes against Damascus in the wake of said attacks.
+They also declared to have proof that the Syrian government was the perpetrator, according to the Guardian.

-President Trump further mentioned that Washington could soon be making missile strikes, although he later backed down slightly, while still admitting such attacks could happen sometime in the future.
+President Trump further mentioned that Washington could soon be making missile strikes, although he later backed down slightly while still admitting such attacks could happen sometime in the future.

 In response to these allegations and threats, Minister Lavrov declared, this Friday, that the reported staging of the chemical attack in Syria was part of a “Russophobic campaign,” undertaken by a country which he didn’t name.